MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!IMPORTANT]
 > A user must have a policy assigned that enables at least one type of configuration change and must also be assigned as an authorized user to at least one Auto attendant or Call queue.
 >
-> A user won't be able to make any configuration changes if:
+> A user can't make any configuration changes if:
 >
 > - The user has a policy assigned but isn't assigned as an authorized user to at least one Auto attendant or Call queue.
 > - The user is assigned as an authorized user to at least one Auto attendant or Call queue but doesn't have a policy assigned.